jgpestana/software-bounty-program/README.md

 **Type** : Means the type of project.
 The possible projects are: GUI Design (GUI), Analisys (A), Implementation (CODE), All of the previous one (All).

-**D** : Means _Depends on_.
-The project listed dependes on other project to be completed in order to be started.

 **Target Month** : Is the month where this functionality should reach production.
 It is considered to hit the target if it reaches production any day of that month.

 **Bounty Amount** : Is the amount to be awarded if the desired functionality reaches production on the _Target Month_.